Applications are open for September 2026

 - You’ll study 15 – 20 hours per week per term, plus more at assessment times.

 This is a guide to the time required for a typical student at this level to achieve the learning outcomes.
+This includes time for independent study, as well as teaching and assessments.

 You can largely set your own study hours each week to cover the materials.
 MyAberdeen is available 24/7, so you can log in and study when it suits you.